 Elwick and Dalton Piercy

-Elwick village just off the A19 to the west of Hartlepool is a good-looking village centred around a green and a main street.
-Its little church, dedicated to St Peter and dating to around 1200 lies close to a wooded dene along a secluded lane just south west of the village.
-The Anglo-Saxon village-name means the ‘wick’ a trading-place settlement or a dairy farm belonging to someone called Aella.
+Elwick village, just off the A19 to the west of Hartlepool is a good-looking village centred around a green and a main street.
+Its little church, dedicated to St Peter and dating to around 1200 lies close to a wooded road on its west side and is built of local magnesian limestone.

-Greatham (pronounced Greetum) situated near the southern outskirts of Hartlepool is another neat-looking village within Hartlepool’s environs and has an interesting history.
+Greatham (pronounced Greetum) situated near the southern outskirts of Hartlepool and close to the estuary of the Tees is another neat-looking village within Hartlepool’s environs and has an interesting history.

 Situated just to the north of the Greatham Creek which enters the Tees at Seal Sands between Hartlepool and Billingham, its name derives from ‘Greot-Ham’ possibly meaning ‘gravelly homestead’ which accurately describes the subsoil hereabouts.